smartclean/smartclean.github.io/docs/integrations_ui.md

 [comment]: <> (For users this will rather go in API docs - i.e., Activate this API and fulfil the quota for access)

 3. The link received in response lets you open this dashboard
-4. This link is valid for at most 10 minutes.
+   1. This link is valid for at most 10 minutes.
-   1. After this duration, you need to make a request to our BI service again to generate a link.
+   2. After this duration, you need to make a request to our BI service again to generate a link.
+4. Each link is associated with a user session in our platform (subject quota of active sessions in your Project)

 ## Example _Widgets_ in a _Dashboard_
 1. Project location (Map view)